 The view on the area to the south of Novae.
 Phot.
 J. & J. Pisz (C)

-Cemeteries are situated to the south, west and east of the fortress, along the roads.
-Some graves were excavated, among others in the area of the present “Vinprom”, at the place of an old quarries to the south, and to the east, along the road to Vardim.
-One of the sarcophagi found in the cemetery near Vardim you can see on the courtyard of the local Museum in Svishtov.
+Cemeteries of Novae are situated to the south, west and east of the fortress, along the roads and on the hills along the eastern side of the Dermen dere valley.
+Only few burials were excavated, among others, in the area of the Svishtov winery “Vinprom” to the west of the fortress and at the place of the old quarries to the south of it.
+Some burials which should be related to the site of Ostrite Mogili were excavated to the east of this site, along the road to Vardim.
+One of the sarcophagi found in the cemetery near Vardim is exhibited on the courtyard of the local Museum in Svishtov.

 The aqueducts of Novae were supplying the fortress and civil settlements in the neighbourhood.
-The main conduit, in some places double, was running from the source placed several km to the east, near Svishtov, along the river, and reaching the western side of the fortress.
+The main conduit, in some places doubled, was running from the source placed several km to the west along the Danubian scarp reaching the western side of the fortress.

-Other aqueducts were running from the south and south-west to the south-eastern corner of the fortress.
+Other aqueducts were running from the south and south-west to the fortress.
 One of the conduits was running from the place to the south of the village Tsarevets northwards, but was not reaching the fortress.
+It is possible that it provided water to some unidentified settlement there.

 More about the area around the fortress you can find here: